JohnW876/gift-shack/README.md

 * Products page featuring sort functionality by price, rating, product name and product category.
 * Pagination feature which limits the individual products on a given page to a maximum of 12 and provides links to navigate through the remaining products.
 * Product detail page which displays product images and descriptions, quantity changer buttons and links to add products to the shopping bag or keep shopping.
-* Shoppping bag with details of products added as well as subtotal, grand total and quantity buttons with update or remove from bag functions.
+* Shopping bag with details of products added as well as subtotal, grand total and quantity buttons with update or remove from bag functions.
 Also features links to checkout or keeep shopping.
 * Shopping bag notification of amount required to meet the free delivery threshold.
 * Secure checkout with order summary and forms to gather customer details, delivery information and card payments using Stripe.
 Links to create an account or login are here also with links back to adjust the shopping bag or to complete the order.
 * Order confirmation page featuring order and delivery details.
 Email confirmation sent to customers automatically following successful checkout.